singhritesh85/DevOps-Project-2tier-App-Deployment/Project-2/README.md

 <br><br/>
 ![image](https://github.com/singhritesh85/DevOps-Project/assets/56765895/11024dcc-bfbb-4f0d-af31-19969f5a8d88)
 <br><br/>
-In the similar way it is possible to monitor SSL Certificate, API Endpoint etc using Synthetic Monitoring.
+In the similar way it is possible to monitor SSL Certificate Expiration, API Endpoint etc using Synthetic Monitoring.